Skip to main content

 Cache Control

-You can control caching behavior for specific queries using HTTP headers.
-The Cache-Control header helps skip the cache for a query while caching the results for subsequent queries.
+You can control caching behavior for specific requests using HTTP headers.
+The Cache-Control header helps skip the cache for a request while caching the results for subsequent requests.

 HTTP/Flight API

-The SQL query API endpoints (HTTP and Arrow Flight) support the standard HTTP Cache-Control header.
-The no-cache directive skips the cache for the current query but caches the results for future queries.
+The no-cache directive skips the cache for the current request but caches the results for future requests.

 Other Cache-Control directives are not supported.